Shop

 • Characters: Bloom’s Literature is packed with information on more than 49,000 major and minor literary characters.
 The most studied characters are featured on the home page and can also be accessed via a tab in the Character Index.
 The “Find a Character” tab in the Character Index allows users to search for a character by name or by work.

-• Literary criticism: Bloom’s Literature includes critical essays from Facts On File’s extensive collection, Harold Bloom’s acclaimed essays, and criticism from the Bloom’s imprint.
+• Literary criticism: Bloom’s Literature includes reference essays from Facts On File’s extensive collection, Harold Bloom’s acclaimed writing, and many thousands of critical essays by other major critics from the Bloom’s imprint.

 • Topics and themes: Bloom’s Literature features in-depth entries on literary movements, groups, periodicals, and historical events.